qbres333/14c-MVC-Tech-Blog/README.md

 ## Key Features

 The Tech Blog homepage displays all the blog posts from all users.
-In order to view the comments associated with a post, post a new comment, or view the dashboard, the user must login or sign up.
+In order to view the comments associated with a post, post a new comment, or view the dashboard, the user must log in or sign up.
 Once logged in, users can also create new posts, update one of their posts (listed on their dashboard), or delete a post from their dashboard.

 ## Installation